OniricKaly/Evochron-Legacy-SE-Translation-Helper/README.md

 # Evochron Legacy SE Translation Helper

-A Python-based tool for extracting, translating, and applying translations to Evochron Legacy SE game files.
-This tool simplifies the process of localizing the game by providing an easy way to manage game text.
+A powerful Python tool for translating Evochron Legacy SE game files.
+Easily extract, translate, and apply translations while preserving the game's file structure.

-## Features
+## 🌟 Features

-- Extract text from various game files (`text.dat`, `systemdata.dat`, `itemdata.dat`, `optionsdata.dat`, `techdata.dat`, `traintext.sw`)
+- Extract text from game files in `media/` directory
-- Support for multiple file formats and structures
+- Support for multiple file types with different formats
-- Built-in Google Translate integration for automatic translations
+- Built-in Google Translate integration
-- Preserves original file structure when applying translations
+- Preserves original file structure
-- User-friendly console interface with progress tracking
+- User-friendly console interface
-- Creates backups of original files before making changes
+- Automatic backup system

-## Requirements
+## 📋 Requirements

-- Python 3.7 or higher
+- Python 3.7+
 - pip (Python package manager)
+- Game files in `media/` directory

-## Installation
+## 🚀 Quick Start

-1. Clone or download this repository
-2. Install the required Python packages:
+1. **Install Requirements**
    ```bash
    pip install -r requirements.txt
    ```

-## Usage
+2. **Prepare Your Game Files**

-1. Place the script in your Evochron Legacy SE game directory (where the `.dat` files are located)
+   - Navigate to your Evochron Legacy SE installation directory
-2. Run the script:
+   - Locate the `media` folder containing the game files
+   - Place `translate_helper.py` in the same directory as the `media` folder

+3. **Run the Tool**
    ```bash
    python translate_helper.py
    ```

-3. Follow the on-screen menu:
+## 🎮 Usage Guide

+### 1. Extracting Text
-   - **Option 1**: Extract text from game files (creates JSON files in the `translation` directory)
+- Select option 1 to extract text from all supported files
-   - **Option 2**: Apply translations from JSON files back to game files
-   - **Option 3**: Auto-translate extracted text using Google Translate
-   - **Option 4**: Exit the program

-## File Structure

-- `translate_helper.py`: Main script file
-- `translation/`: Directory containing extracted text in JSON format
-- `*.bak`: Backup files created when applying translations
+- JSON files will be created in the `translation` directory

-## Translation Process

-1. **Extract Text**: Run the script and select option 1 to extract all translatable text
+- Each file corresponds to a game file in the `media` folder

-2. **Translate**:
+### 2. Translating Text
-   - Edit the JSON files in the `translation` directory manually, or
+- **Manual**: Edit the JSON files in the `translation` directory
-   - Use option 3 for automatic translation (requires internet connection)
+- **Auto-translate**: Use option 3 for Google Translate

+### 3. Applying Translations
-3. **Apply Translations**: Run the script and select option 2 to apply your translations
+- Select option 2 to apply your translations
+- Original files will be backed up with `.bak` extension
+- Check the console for progress and any warnings

-## Supported File Types
+## 📁 File Locations

-- `text.dat`: General game text and UI strings
-- `systemdata.dat`: System names and descriptions
-- `itemdata.dat`: Item names and descriptions
-- `optionsdata.dat`: Options and menu text
-- `techdata.dat`: Technical data and specifications
-- `traintext.sw`: Tutorial and training text
+Game files are located in the `media/` directory:
+- `media/text.dat`
+- `media/systemdata.dat`
+- `media/itemdata.dat`
+- `media/optionsdata.dat`
+- `media/techdata.dat`
+- `media/traintext.sw`

-## Notes
+## ⚠️ Important Notes

-- Always back up your game files before making changes
+1. **Backup Your Game Files**
-- The script creates `.bak` files when applying translations
+   - The tool creates `.bak` files, but it's good practice to create your own backup

-- For best results, review auto-translated text before applying
+2. **Auto Translation Quality**
+   - Auto-translation provides a good starting point
+   - Review all translations for accuracy and context
-- Some text might require manual adjustment for context
+   - Some game-specific terms may need manual adjustment
-- At this time the tool is not complete and may have errors such as text that does not grab well.
+3. **File Permissions**
+   - Ensure you have write permissions for the game directory
+   - Run as administrator if needed

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please follow these steps:
+1. Fork the repository
+2. Create a feature branch
+3. Submit a pull request

-## Disclaimer
+## ⚠️ Disclaimer
+At this time the tool is not complete and may have errors such as text that does not grab well.

-This tool is not affiliated with or endorsed by StarWraith 3D Games LLC.
-Evochron Legacy is a registered trademark of StarWraith 3D Games LLC.
+This is an fan tool not affiliated with or endorsed by StarWraith 3D Games LLC